Keysight (KEYS)

 Competitors offering similar products include Tektronix (NASDAQ:TEK), National Instruments (NASDAQ:NATI), and Teradyne (NASDAQ:TER).

-This quarter, Keysight reported year-on-year revenue growth of 7.4%, and its $1.31 billion of revenue exceeded Wall Street’s estimates by 1.8%.
-Company management is currently guiding for a 8.1% year-on-year increase in sales next quarter.
+This quarter, Keysight reported robust year-on-year revenue growth of 23.3%, and its $1.6 billion of revenue topped Wall Street estimates by 3.9%.
+Company management is currently guiding for a 30.2% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 10.5% over the next 12 months, an improvement versus the last two years.
+This projection is admirable and indicates its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

 Keysight has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 63.1% gross margin over the last five years.
-Said differently, roughly $63.11 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an elite 63.2% gross margin over the last five years.
+Said differently, roughly $63.19 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+Keysight Trailing 12-Month Gross Margin

-Keysight’s gross profit margin came in at 62.3% this quarter, in line with the same quarter last year.
-On a wider time horizon, Keysight’s full-year margin has been trending down over the past 12 months, decreasing by 1.7 percentage points.
-If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).
+This quarter, Keysight’s gross profit margin was 62.2%, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-This quarter, Keysight generated an operating profit margin of 15.8%, up 1.3 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Keysight generated an operating margin profit margin of 15.5%, down 1.3 percentage points year on year.
+Since Keysight’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share